7-Lesson Unit Study Grades 6-12

 - Examine areas such as cross-cultural communication, materialism, migration, self-sufficiency, tribal issues, and wilderness survival.

 - Explore controversial questions: Should Pilgrims be held responsible for the eventual decimation of Native people?

 This resource is packed with ideas and includes a balance of Pilgrim and Native information.
 Enjoy the search for answers and become immersed in The Mayflower at Cape Cod!

 See the LOOK INSIDE! feature to the left.

-✎View REVIEWS HERE from public and homeschool teachers!!
+✎View REVIEWS RIGHT HERE from public and homeschool teachers!!

 ✎“The Mayflower at Cape Cod is one of the most balanced historical curricula to tell the story of the Pilgrims and Native Indians that I have found.
 Having strong ancestral roots in Native Indian lineage on both sides of our family, this story has strong meaning for us.
 I am comfortable using this as a tool in teaching my children about our history.”
 Jenn W., Homeschool Educator